 All of the provisions of this notice apply to data about children of any age (up to 18), if data collection about them has been authorised by a parent or guardian.

-8. DATA SECURITY, AND TRANSFERS OF DATA OUTSIDE THE EUROPEAN ECONOMIC AREA
+7. DATA SECURITY AND TRANSFERS OF DATA OUTSIDE THE EUROPEAN ECONOMIC AREA

 Nielsen maintains a global data security organisation that uses reasonable organisational, technical and administrative measures to protect your data while under our control.

-We may store and process your data in your home country and/or we may transfer and export these data outside of the European Economic Area to any country where we have facilities or in which we engage service providers and processors, including the United States and India.
+We may store and process your data in your home country and/or we may transfer and export such data outside of the European Economic Area to any country where we have facilities or in which we engage service providers and processors, including the United States and India.
 The data protection laws of other countries may differ from those in your home country.
 When we transfer data outside the European Union, we ensure that we do so in compliance with applicable law.
 Such transfers may be made on the basis of a data transfer agreement with the data recipient based on standard contractual clauses or such other mechanism as is approved by the European Commission for transfers of personal data to third countries.

 This Notice replaces any other statement, whether written or oral, made to you about our practices with respect to Nielsen’s collection and use of personal data about you.